Mariam Dagga, AP freelance journalist in Gaza, was killed by an Israeli strike

 “She worked under incredibly difficult circumstances to bring stories from Gaza to the world, particularly coverage of the war’s impact on children," said Julie Pace, AP’s Executive Editor and Senior Vice President.
 "We are devastated by her death and urgently seeking more clarity on the strike.”

-The Israel-Hamas war has been one of the bloodiest conflicts for media workers, with at least 189 journalists killed in Gaza in the 22-month conflict, according to the Committee to Protect Journalists.
+The Israel-Hamas war has been one of the deadliest conflicts for media workers, with at least 189 Palestinian journalists killed by Israeli fire in Gaza in the 22-month conflict, according to the Committee to Protect Journalists.
 Comparatively, 18 journalists have been killed so far in Russia’s war in Ukraine, according to the CPJ.

 In an April interview with Eye on Palestine — a social media platform — Dagga appealed to the international community to protect journalists in Gaza and to help end the war.
 In a video message Sunday, one of her last social media posts, she warned that nowhere in Gaza was safe.